openmanuscript/minuscript/README.md

 The workflow supported by `minuscript` basically consists of:

 - Creating and editing individual files for each scene.
+A scene is the basic unit of writing that `minuscript` expects.
-- Editing a file that describes a set of chapters, which are collections of scenes.
+- Editing a file that describes the content of the novel.
+A novel is a set of chapters.
+Chapters are collections of scenes.

 Everything you need is in the git repository.
 Instructions assume you can use basic coding tools.
 For example, you should be able to edit a